 Inspirational Quotes from the 45 U.S. Presidents

-Timeless wisdom from the 45 leaders of the USA
+Timeless wisdom from the 45 leaders of the United States.

-In the spirit of President’s Day, I thought it would be fun to get inspiration from each of our 45 U.S. Presidents.
+In the spirit of President’s Day, I thought it would be fun to get inspiration from each of our 45 presidents.

 Each citation can provide you with insight and encouragement, regardless of what is going on in your life.
 They are not specific to the time in history when these men were in office, but are rather timeless wisdom.